eoss-image-processing/eoss-image-processing.github.io/_posts/2020-07-31-scipy-scikit-image-sprint.md

   go through our list on open issues before the sprint and label some as "good first issue" or "sprint".
 By "good first issue" we often think of issues adapted to contributors who are starting to contribute to open source in general.
-In a sprint, however, first-time contributors can already have a lot of experience in other domains, and it's worth labeling a few issues for this type of contributors.
+In a sprint, however, first-time contributors *to your project* may already have a lot of experience in other domains, and it's worth labeling a few issues for this type of contributors.
 This is how we've been lucky to have a very experienced developer and new contributor writing our first Github action for an improved deployment of the